They were colourful and extravagant. And that was just the glasses. John Sandon finds out about the Bohemian lifestyle

 The new glass came from Bohemia, which is now part of the Czech Republic, though at the time the province was within the Austrian Empire.
-The center of the glass industry was Meistersdorf, a town in the north of Bohemia only 60km from Dresden where they made the famous porcelain cupids and flowers.
+The centre of the glass industry was Meistersdorf, a town in the north of Bohemia only 60km from Dresden where they made the famous porcelain cupids and flowers.
 By contrast, Bohemian glass was in a very different taste known as Biedermeier.
 It was a product of the peaceful interlude in Europe after the Napoleonic Wars.
 Biedermeier is linked to the rise of the bourgeois/middle classes, with stark, strong shapes that show off the finest technical craftsmanship.

 Bohemian glass is shaped by the two principal activities of the region – deer hunting and health spas.
 The town of Carlsbad was established, according to legend, when King Charles IV's hunting party chased a deer over a cliff.
 In their pursuit, the hunters descended into the valley and found a bubbling hot spring.
 The king established a town there and a statue of a deer is one of its symbols.
 By the 19th century, aristocratic visitors from all over Europe combined hunting trips with a spell of detox, drinking the water and bathing in the health-giving spas.